ksu-is/RoloTech/README.md

 - [x] Review code and ensure accuracy
 - [ ] Create marketing slide for project
 - [ ] Present project to peers
-- [ ] Update tasks list and code somemore
+- [ ] Update tasks list and code some more